Microsoft Entra February 15, 2023 2

 2. Go to Policies and notice the newly created Conditional Access policies.

-3. Now we are going to click on both policies individually, and turn them Off for now. (we will come back to those later)
+3. Now, we will click on both policies individually and turn them Off for now. (we will come back to those later)

-The reason why we are disabling the policies is to prevent it from affecting our users as we want to make some changes to the policies first.
-Do not try to create the “Use app-enforced restrictions for browser access” policy manually without changing the setting within the SharePoint Admin Center, because the policy won’t take effect.
-Also do not delete the Conditional Access policies or else you’ll have to recreate them by flipping the switch off and on again within the SharePoint Admin Center.
+We are turning off the policies to prevent them from affecting our users, as we want to make some policy changes first.
+Do not try to create the “Use app-enforced restrictions for browser access” policy manually without changing the setting within the SharePoint Admin Center because the policy won’t take effect.
+Also, do not delete the Conditional Access policies; otherwise, you must recreate them by flipping the switch off and on within the SharePoint Admin Center.

-In my opinion Microsoft is making these steps unnecessarily complex but for now we will have to deal with it.
+I think Microsoft is making these steps unnecessarily complex, but we will have to deal with it for now.

 Pre-Configure Exchange Online